AhmedElabd96/systemjs/docs/errors.md

 define('my-module-name', [], function () {});
 ```

-If you're only using named AMD modules as part of a script loaded by System.import() that contains exactly one module, then you do not need to include the named-register.js extra.
-However, if named AMD modules are created separately from a System.import() call, or if there are multiple named AMD modules in the same file, then you'll need the named-register.js extra to be able to access all of the named modules.
+If you're only using named AMD modules as part of a script loaded by PentaSystem.import() that contains exactly one module, then you do not need to include the named-register.js extra.
+However, if named AMD modules are created separately from a PentaSystem.import() call, or if there are multiple named AMD modules in the same file, then you'll need the named-register.js extra to be able to access all of the named modules.

 The reason for this is that SystemJS generally identifies modules by their URLs - one URL per module.
-Import Maps are the primary method to alias a bare specifier to a URL, but it's also possible to identify modules by a name without specifying a URL for each module, by creating named System.register or named AMD modules.
+Import Maps are the primary method to alias a bare specifier to a URL, but it's also possible to identify modules by a name without specifying a URL for each module, by creating named PentaSystem.register or named AMD modules.

-When the SystemJS amd.js extra's `define` function is given a named AMD module, the module is identified by the URL of the currently executing script, if the script was loaded via `System.import()`.
-However, if the script was not loaded by `System.import()` or if there are multiple defines in the same script, then the module(s) will not have a URL associated with them and therefore will not be accessible by any identifier.
-To solve this problem, the named-register.js tracks all named modules (including named AMD modules and named System.register modules) by name, rather than by URL.
+When the SystemJS amd.js extra's `define` function is given a named AMD module, the module is identified by the URL of the currently executing script, if the script was loaded via `PentaSystem.import()`.
+However, if the script was not loaded by `PentaSystem.import()` or if there are multiple defines in the same script, then the module(s) will not have a URL associated with them and therefore will not be accessible by any identifier.
+To solve this problem, the named-register.js tracks all named modules (including named AMD modules and named PentaSystem.register modules) by name, rather than by URL.
 This makes it possible to have one script that registers multiple named modules.